-Officials in TV booths?
-SEC reportedly in talks with networks in attempt at transparency
+Officials in TV booths, on Twitter?
+SEC reportedly in talks for improved rule transparency

-SEC representatives, league officials and networks are discussing the possibility of including referees in the TV booth, according to a report from Ross Dellenger of Sports Illustrated.
+SEC representatives, league officials and networks are discussing the possibility of including referees in the TV booth and a possible explanatory Twitter account, according to a report from Ross Dellenger of Sports Illustrated.

-The move would be in an attempt to add transparency and real-time analysis to controversial calls, similar to the NFL.
+The moves would be in an attempt to add transparency and real-time analysis to controversial calls, similar to the NFL, and LSU's experiences are at the center of the debate.
+The Twitter account, if created, would likely operate similarly to @NFLofficiating.

 An SEC associate commissioner spearheading the movement said it could happen "sooner rather than later."